edestcroix/ForthRB/README.md

 - `BEGIN ...
 UNTIL` blocks
 - Variables (`VARIABLE`, `CONSTANT`, `!`, `@`, `ALLOT`, `CELLS`)

-## To Be Implemented
-- Better error handling and syntax checking.

 ## Running
 The interpreter can be started by calling `./forth` with no arguments.
 When given an argument, it is assumed to be a filename and the interpreter